davidediak/react-firebase-social-app/README.md

 # App created for React ( && Firebase) training purposes
 ## Important: I'm not the creator of this project, i followed this [Classed playlist](https://www.youtube.com/playlist?list=PLMhAeHCz8S38ryyeMiBPPUnFAiWnoPvWP)
-Frontend: React ,Redux, MaterialUI.
+Frontend: React ,Redux, Material-UI.
-Backend: Firebase, express
+Backend: Firebase, express.

 ## How to run
 1- Add https://europe-west1-socialape-d081e.cloudfunctions.net/api as the 'proxy' value in package.json